Main menu

 Several other medications may be tried when systemic corticosteroids are ineffective or contraindicated.
 Those reported to be useful include:

-Generally there is a single episode of Sweet syndrome, but a third of patients may develop recurrent episodes.
-This is more likely in patients who have underlying myelodysplasia or cancer.
-Rarely, it may persist for months or years.
+Acute febrile neutrophilic dermatosis usually resolves eventually, without leaving a mark or scar, with or without treatment though the lesions may persist for weeks to months.
+Generally, there is a single episode of Sweet syndrome, but approximately 50% of patients may develop repeated episodes.
+This is more likely in idiopathic or in patients with underlying cancer.
+Rarely, it may persist for years.